ryansheehy0/RS_Cheat_Sheets/Data_Structures/binary_search_trees.md

 ## [Insert](#binary-search-trees)
 - New nodes are always added as leafs.
 - Duplicates are inserted to the right.
+   - New element are inserted to the level closes possible to the root.

 ```C++
 template <typename T>